What is a Trademark Licence Agreement?

 Does it matter if my trademark is not registered?

+Whether or not registering a trademark make a difference is among the most frequently asked questions about trademark rights.
+There are many benefits for registering your trademarks with the main one being brand reputation.
 You can enter into a trademark licensing agreement regardless of whether your trademark is registered.
 You can do so even if its unregistered or in process of registration.
 Essentially, what you need to ensure in case of an unregistered trademark is that you provide every possible detail of your claim in the ownership.
 You can claim your ownership of the trademark with details like:

 - Trademark description

 - Description of goods/services used with your trademarks

 However, a registered trademark is the best way to claim your ownership on the mark.